PRODUCTS

 I. Partial Discharge

 In power systems, insulation defects are common faults.
 Before an insulation defect occurs, there is a common characteristic: partial discharge.
 Each partial discharge has some impact on the insulating medium, reducing its insulation strength.
 If insulation damage occurs, it will cause damage to electrical equipment or even endanger personnel safety.
-For many years, power companies have performed partial discharge measurements on high-voltage electrical equipment; partial discharge is a measure of insulation degradation.
+For many years, power companies have been performing partial discharge measurements on high-voltage electrical equipment; partial discharge is a measure of insulation degradation.
 Accompanied by partial discharge, cracking-like acoustic emission is generated during the process, producing ultrasonic waves that quickly propagate to the surroundings.
 An intelligent acoustic imager is an intuitive and easy-to-use tool that can identify the acoustic frequency of partial discharge.
 Using an array of 132 highly sensitive digital microphones, it converts the collected sound into a visible light image, presenting it on the screen in the form of a graph, helping the team to detect and discover partial discharge early.

 II.
 Common Types of Partial Discharge